Index

 • Products and signage are to be displayed within the boundaries of the vendor’s space.
 No stakes are allowed.

-• A seasonal vendor cannot designate who gets their space if they are not present, nor can the sublet their space.
+• A seasonal vendor cannot designate who gets their space if they are not present, nor can they sublet their space.

-• If a vendor is going to absent they must call or text the market manager no later than 7 AM the day of the absence to avoid an unexcused absence and allow time to fill your space.
+• If a vendor is going to be absent you must call or text the Market Manager no later than 7am the day of absence to give time to fill your space.

 Service Organizations

-A few spaces will be reserved for Boyne City non-profit service organizations.
-Permission to participate will be granted by the market manager.
-The service organizations must contact the market manager prior to being allowed at the market.
+A few spaces will be reserved for Boyne City not-for-profit service organizations.
+Permission to participate will be granted by the Market Manager.
+The service organizations must submit a written application to the Market Manager prior to being allowed at the market.

 Enforcement of Rules

-The market manager has full authority to enforce all rules.
-All problems and conflicts should be directed to the market manager.
-The market manager has the right to deny a vendor the privilege of selling at the market (reasons may include lack of license, misrepresentation of products, non-payment of fees, poor quality of products, leaving area littered, excessive tardiness/absences or disorderly conduct).
-The vendor can appeal the decision by following the market grievance procedure.
-A copy of this form is available from the market manager.
+The Market Manager has full authority to enforce all rules.
+All problems and conflicts should be directed to the Market Manager.
+The Market Manager has the right to deny a vendor the privilege of selling at the market.
+Reasons may include lack of license, misrepresentation of products, non-payment of fees, poor quality of products, leaving area littered, excessive tardiness/absences or disorderly conduct.
+The vendor can appeal the Market Manager decision by following the market grievance procedure.
+A copy is available from the market manager.

-Rules are subject to change by the market manager and Farmers Market Committee, and approval by the Main Street Board.
+Rules are subject to changes as seen fit by the Market Manager and Farmers Market committee, and approval by the Main Street Board.

 Apply to be a Vendor at the Boyne City Farmers Market